 Protecting native plants and animals is best guaranteed through habitat conservation.
 Big-game populations tend to inhabit many of the areas that people do - the valley floor and along rivers, especially in the winter season.
-Climate change, extreme weather, invasive weeds, and fire suppression are altering the Valley's wildlife habitat and forest structure and resulting in an extended fire season with potentially more frequent and catastrophic fires.
-With less land available and more competition (i.e., human use) for the remainder, wildlife habitat must be more connected and of higher quality than ever before.
+Climate change, extreme weather, invasive weeds, and fire suppression alter the Valley's wildlife habitat and forest structure resulting in an extended fire season with potentially more frequent and catastrophic fires.